-Over the 10 days of Ipswich’s SPILL Festival of Performance, a large-scale outdoor sonic artwork will ring out from the waterfront into the town’s public spaces.
-This sonic intervention calls out to the setting sun in daily incantations, its voices reflecting contemporary Britain while exploring the local history of the First World War.
+Over the 10 days of Ipswich’s SPILL Festival of Performance, a large-scale outdoor sonic artwork rang out from the waterfront into the town’s public spaces.
+This sonic intervention called out to the setting sun in daily incantations, its voices reflecting contemporary Britain while exploring the local history of the First World War.

 Co-commissioned by 14-18 NOW and Pacitti Company for the SPILL Festival of Performance.
 Developed with the support of Dark Mofo Festival, Tasmania